holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/11_ngrams/lesson_plan.md

     - Graphs
     - Markov chains
     - Tokens
-    - Transistions
+    - Transitions
 - Markov chain implementation
     - Where did we leave off
     - Difficult / easy parts
     - Show volunteer's code as of now
-- Markov strengths/weakenesses
+- Markov strengths/weaknesses
-    - Strenths
+    - Strengths
         - Somewhat mimic the voice of a book
         - Fast/cheap compared to ChatGPT
         - Intuitive